-To improve the quality of multiparameter inversion, migration deconvolution using PSFs may need to store and access more elements of Hessian matrix explicitly computed by analytical approach.
-Unfortunately, the explicit expression of multiparameter Hessian remains abscent in the literature, despite the monoparameter Hessian derived by \citet{Plessix_2004_FDF} for velocity pertubation has been widely used \citep{valenciano2006target,zhang2024angle}.
-Even in case of monoparameter image-domain LSRTM, Figure~\ref{fig:m2par}b indicates the need for estimating spatially varying PSFs (i.e. the density of the point scatters should be different from the top to the bottom of the model) to construct Hessian by interpolation.
-A possible remedy has been suggested by \citet{alger2024point} using a high-rank Hessian matrix approximation, which may significantly complicate the numerical implementation and therefore leave as a future work.
-Also, the local translation invariance of PSFs breaks in regions with strong medium contrast.
-As a result, the nonstationary Wiener filtering approach is expected to deliver a poor estimation of the model perturbations.
+Even for monoparameter LSRTM, Figure~\ref{fig:m2par}b indicates that constructing the Hessian requires estimating spatially varying PSFs (i.e., the density of point scatterers should differ from the top to the bottom of the model).
+A possible remedy, suggested by \citet{alger2024point}, uses a high-rank Hessian approximation, but this would significantly complicate the numerical implementation and is left for future work.
+Furthermore, the local translation invariance of PSFs breaks down in regions with strong velocity contrasts.
+As a result, the nonstationary Wiener filtering approach is expected to yield a poor estimation of model perturbations in such areas.